sfi0zy/street-monochrome/README.md

 ![examples](examples-toning.jpg)

 The left photo in the example has the cyanotype toning, the middle one is a 100% black and white image, the right one has the sepia toning.

+### Utils

+#### SM

+This style includes the `rgb curve` + `monochrome` modules.
+Basically, it's the heart of the whole pack of these styles.
+It makes the character.
+If you want to use this curve somewhere else for some reason - this style is for you.
+In the standard workflow you'll probably never need it, since it's included in every style in the step 1.

 ## License